ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

   This is the port number at which the remote server Receiver thread listens.
 More specifically, this is the port number specified in REPLICATION_PORT_NO in the altibase.properties file on the remote server.

 - ***conn_type***
-  This is the communication method with a remote server (TCP/InfiniBand).
+  This is the communication method with a remote server (TCP/IB).
 The default value is TCP.
+To use InfiniBand, specify IB.

+  > [!CAUTION]
+  >
+  > * To use InfiniBand, set the IB_ENABLE property value to 1.
+  > * When using InfiniBand, physical network failures are not detected.

 - ***ib_latency***
-  This is the RDMA_LATENCY option value for rsocket.
-It can be only inserted when conn_type is IB
+  This is the RDMA_LATENCY option value for rsocket, the default value is 0.
+It can be only inserted when *conn_type* is IB.

+  - If this value is set to 1, it uses lower latency at the cost of consuming CPU resources.

 - ***user_name***
   This is the name of the owner of the table to be replicated.